lacoco-lab/lacoco-lab.github.io/joining/index.md

-**Application via central portals:** You can also apply to the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) or the [International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST)](https://www.imprs-trust.mpg.de/), and name Michael Hahn as a preferred supervisor.
+**Application via central portals:** You can apply to the [Saarbrücken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/) or the [International Max Planck Research School on Trustworthy Computing (IMPRS-TRUST)](https://www.imprs-trust.mpg.de/) and name Michael Hahn as a preferred supervisor.
 These options are open to students with or without an MSc.
 For students without an MSc, the PhD includes an initial preparatory phase.

 <!--If you're interested in working with us, please send Michael an email to confirm in advance.-->